discoproject/disco/doc/start/tutorial_2.rst

 the number of partitions as well as the number of input chunks (how many reducers and mappers, respectively) to find your system's optimal throughput for this job.

+As a variation on the above, remember that our ``simple_innerjoin.py`` script has the capability to read its input data from a local file instead of ddfs -- try running again with a local file supplied as the location of the input (instead of ``data:bigger_sets``).
+Did you get an error message with "Invalid tag (403)"?
+If so, you need to ensure Disco recognizes that you are supplying a filename and not the name of a tag.
+Did you get an error message with "IOError: [Errno 2] No such file or directory"?
+If so, you either need to supply the full path to the file (not a relative path name) or that path may not be available to Disco everywhere (if so, a good reason to use ddfs again).
+Was your run faster or slower than using ddfs?

 After playing with ever larger volumes of data and tweaking the controls that Disco provides, you'll quickly gain confidence in being able to throw